croessner/nauthilus-website/docs/configuration/auth-policy.md

   cidr_contains: "@network.trusted_clients"
 ```

 Hostname-style request fields such as the Lua `request.client_host` value are not built-in policy attributes today.
-If a feature, filter, or backend needs such a value in policy decisions, expose it deliberately: register a Lua-owned policy attribute with `auth.policy.registry_scripts` and emit it with the Lua policy module, or export a selected backend result field with `auth.policy.attribute_exports`.
+If an environment source, subject source, or backend needs such a value in policy decisions, expose it deliberately: register a Lua-owned policy attribute with `auth.policy.registry_scripts` and emit it with the Lua policy module, or export a selected backend result field with `auth.policy.attribute_exports`.

 ### Lua Check Scheduling